-This article is sponsored by Red Stag Fulfillment.
+This article was sponsored by Red Stag Fulfillment.

 This post is by Chris Molitor, Vice President for Business Development at Red Stag Fulfillment.